Anezi Okoro

 Anezionwu Nwankwo "Anezi" Okoro (17 May 1929 – 20 January 2024) was a Nigerian writer and medical practitioner.
 He was best known for his 1972 novel One Week One Trouble.

 Life and career

 Anezi Okoro was born in Arondizuogu, Imo State, Nigeria on 17 May 1929.

 Okoro had his secondary school education at Methodist College, Uzuakoli, Abia State, Nigeria.

 From 1957 to 1959, Okoro worked as a house surgeon, University College Hospital, Ibadan.
-He began his career as an academic in 1975 as a professor of medicine, University of Nigeria, Nsukka.
-He was the president of African Association for Dermatology from 1986 to 1991.
+He began his career as an academic in 1975 as a professor of medicine University of Nigeria, Nsukka.
+He was the president of the African Association for Dermatology from 1986 to 1991.
 Director, Nigerian National Petroleum Corporation in Lagos from 1977 to 1981.
 He was a visiting professor, Medical College of Georgia, Augusta in 1987, and University of Minnesota, Minneapolis, 1988, King Faisal University, Dammam Saudi Arabia as professor of dermatology from 1989 to 1995.

 Okoro died on 20 January 2024 after being sick for some time.
 He was 94.